pokt-network/node-nanny/README.md

 # Overview

 Node Nanny is a node monitoring system for automating the availability of Pocket blockchain nodes.

-It uses an inventory database of hosts and nodes on which it performs periodic health checks.
+It uses an inventory database to perform periodic node health checks.
 Out of sync nodes are automatically prevented from receiving traffic by removing them from load balancer rotation.

 In order for this automation functionality to work, HAProxy will need to be configured to handle routing traffic to your nodes _[(more details)](#automation)_.